SatLight/Pong/README.md

 # Pong
-The classic arcade game Pong coded by me in Python!
+The classic arcade game Pong in Python!

 import pygame